Callum-OP/2D-Game-SFML/README.md

 Audio and sfx
 Damage animation that delays next attack for enemies

-Lighting system?
+Stop enemy AI and any other animations or movement when far outside the view of the player/camera Lighting system?
 Multiple more levels, Procedurally generated dungeons and levels?
 Death screen
-Menu and pause features
+Main menu when paused

 Finished assets (not the template ones being used at the moment)

 # Issues
-Character animation is a bit stuttery when sprinting Player was stuck sprinting when playing one time, but have been unable to recreate the issue Sometimes get the errors: "miniaudio ERROR: [WASAPI] Failed to initialize device.""
+Character animation is a bit stuttery when sprinting Sometimes get the errors:
+  "miniaudio ERROR: [WASAPI] Failed to initialize device.""
   "Failed to initialize the audio playback device: Invalid argument" "Failed to initialize audio device or engine"
 As a result sometimes audio works and sometimes it does not.
-Sometimes get the error: "Cannot copy texture, failed to link texture to frame buffer"